 With a broad product pipeline, Seelos is well-positioned to address unmet needs in multiple CNS disorders and in rare diseases.
 The Company is advancing late-stage therapeutic candidates with proven mechanisms of action, including:

-• SLS-002: intranasal racemic ketamine for patients with suicidality in post-traumatic stress disorder (PTSD) and major depressive disorder (MDD).
+• SLS-002: An intranasal racemic ketamine for patients with Acute Suicidal Ideation and Behavior (ASIB) in Major Depressive Disorder (MDD) and Post-Traumatic Stress Disorder (PTSD).
 The clinical development program for SLS-002 includes two parallel healthy volunteer studies, expected to be followed by pivotal registration studies after an end-of-phase II meeting with the U.S. Food and Drug Administration (FDA).
 SLS-002 has shown promising efficacy in suicidality (with depression) with an unremarkable safety profile.
 Ketamine’s rapid antidepressant action is independent of NMDAR inhibition and involves early and sustained activation of AMPAR activation.
 With no other drugs currently approved in this indication, SLS-002 has the potential to address approximately 600,000 cases of suicidality in U.S. emergency rooms alone each year.

 • SLS-004: An all-in-one lentiviral vector, SLS-004 targets DNA-methylation editing within intron 1.
 The system is based on CRISPR-dCas9 fused with the catalytic domain of DNA methyltransferase 3A (DNMT3A), an enzyme that can methylate.
 The system is delivered to dopaminergic neurons derived from human induced pluripotent stem cells (hiPSCs) from a PD patient.
 As a result, the expression of SNCA is modified and disease-related cellular-phenotypes characteristics of the neurons are reversed.